 4. Splinter Removal

-Getting a splinter out from your foot or finger can be quite challenging.
+Getting a splinter out off your foot or finger can be quite challenging.
 Normally, you would think of using tweezers to remove the stubborn splinter but using lavender oil could be the better thing to do.
 Simply put a few drops of lavender oil to the splinter.
 Wait until you see some swelling so you can easily remove that annoying splinter.

 5. Insect Bites